 The Best Gluten Free Frosted Gingerbread Cookies

-These are absolutely the best Gluten Free Frosted Gingerbread Cookies you can make this holiday season!
-Soft, chewy, and perfectly spiced, these cookies will impress even your friends who eat gluten!
+These are absolutely The Best Gluten Free Frosted Gingerbread Cookies you can make this holiday season!
+Incredibly soft, chewy, and perfectly spiced.
+These cookies will impress even your friends who eat gluten (so mush so, you'd swear they were made with wheat!).
+My simple blend of gluten free flours creates the best texture (without gluten), these cookies will be on repeat all winter long.

-If you are looking for more gluten free cookies, check out some of my other favorites like The Best Gluten Free Pumpkin Chocolate Chip Cookies, Gluten Free Chocolate Peppermint Shortbread Cookies, or my Eggless Chocolate Dipped Almond Cookies.
+If you are looking for more gluten free cookies, check out some of my other favorites like The Best Gluten Free Pumpkin Chocolate Chip Cookies, Gingerbread Florentine Sandwich Cookies, or Gluten Free Chocolate Peppermint Shortbread Cookies.

 Why You'll Love This Recipe

-Naturally Gluten Free: Many of my recipes have a note to substitute gluten free flour.
-I do test those recipes using what I believe is the best all purpose gluten free flour for an easy substitute, the Organic Namaste Perfect Flour Blend.
+• Naturally Gluten-Free Cookies: Many of my recipes have a note to substitute gluten free flour.
+I do test those recipes using what I believe is the best all around gluten free flour blend for an easy substitute, the Organic Namaste Perfect Flour Blend.
 But there is something to be said for developing a recipe to be specifically gluten free because you can use different amounts of different gluten free flours to get the best absolute balance for a specific recipe, and that’s what I have done with these Gluten Free Frosted Gingerbread Cookies.

 Ingredients

-• Dark Brown Sugar: Using organic dark brown sugar provides the most rich and dark molasses flavor, which is key for gingerbread cookies.
+• Dark Brown Sugar: Using Homemade Dark Brown Sugar provides the most rich and dark molasses flavor, which is key for gingerbread cookies.
 So, don't use light brown as they won't have as much flavor.

-• Pumpkin Puree: I use organic pumpkin puree as this makes these gluten free cookies extra chewy.
+• Pumpkin Puree: I use organic pumpkin puree as this is the secret ingredient that makes these gluten free cookies extra chewy.
 It's also a great egg replacer making these cookies naturally eggless too.

 • Baking Soda: Use baking soda, not powder.
 Be sure to check out my post the Difference Between Baking Soda and Baking Powder for more info on leavening agents.